KrishnaManju/Interview-questions/interview-questions.md

 *How best can you integrate multiple stylesheets in your approach?*

 *what is the difference between Progressive Enhancement and graceful degradation?*

+* How do you clone an object?*

+*what is the significance of wrapping JS source file?*

+*what is the importance of 'use strict' in javascript?*

+*How do you check whether a given input is a number or NOT?*